FWDekker/fo4vr-modlist/README.md

 7. Read the popup message and select "Yes, keep my stuff safe!"
 8. In any other settlement(s), build a Logistics Locker (found under "Special").

-From now on, to move items between settlements, simply interact with the Logistics Locker.
+From now on, to move items between settlements, simply interact with a Logistics Locker.